-But she was much more than a femme fatale or tragic heroine – Cleopatra was a fearsome leader and brilliantly astute politician.
+Cleopatra was much more than the femme fatale or tragic heroine history often portrays her as: she was a fearsome leader and brilliantly astute politician.
 During her rule between 51–30 BC, she brought peace and prosperity to a country that had been bankrupt and split by civil war.

-Here are 10 facts about the legendary Queen of the Nile.
+Here are 10 facts about Cleopatra, the legendary Queen of the Nile.

 1. She was the last ruler of the Ptolemaic dynasty